Employee at Spanish Springs Save Mart tests positive for COVID-19

-SPARKS, Nev.
-(KOLO) - The Save Mart off Pyramid Highway in Spanish Springs plans to reopen Monday night after an employee tested positive for COVID-19, forcing the grocery store to temporarily close.
+The Save Mart off Pyramid Highway in Spanish Springs plans to reopen Monday night after an employee tested positive for COVID-19, forcing the grocery store to temporarily close.

 A public affairs specialist with Save Mart tells KOLO 8 News Now that the store closed the morning of June 15 after learning of the positive test.
 The employee last worked on June 9, 2020, the company said.